Multiparameter quantum groups at roots of unity: Quantum root vectors and PBW theorems for MpQG's

 \subsection{Quantum root vectors in MpQG's}

-\ 7pt For the standard, one-parameter quantum group $ U_q(\lieg) $ of Lusztig several authors introduced quantum analogues of root vectors --- in short, ``quantum root vectors'' --- in different ways, the most common ones being via iterated $ q $--brackets or iterated adjoint action.
-A general procedure was devised by Lusztig (cf.\ \cite{Lu}) using a suitable action on $ U_q(\lieg) $ of the braid group associated with $ \lieg \, $; later, it was extended to the multiparameter case in \cite{He2}.
+\ 7pt For the one-parameter quantum group $ U_q(\lieg) $ of Lusztig several authors introduced quantum analogues of root vectors --- or ``quantum root vectors'' --- in different ways, the most common ones being via iterated $ q $--brackets or iterated adjoint action.
+Lusztig gave (cf.\ \cite{Lu}) a general procedure, using an action on $ U_q(\lieg) $ of the braid group associated with $ \lieg \, $; later, it was extended to the multiparameter case in \cite{He2}.